Skip to main content

 What’s the difference between confounding, independent, and dependent variables?

-A dependent variable is an element in a scientific experiment or study.
-This is the thing you’re measuring or observing to see how it responds to changes in another variable, known as the independent variable.
+A is the thing you’re measuring or observing to see how it responds to changes in another variable—the independent variable, which researchers manipulate.
+In other words, the dependent variable’s value hinges on the independent variable’s value.

-The treatment group is the group receiving the treatment, which would be tutoring in this example.
-It could also be a medication or type of therapy.
-The control group does not receive the treatment, which is necessary to measure the treatment’s effectiveness.
+This type of experiment usually has a and a treatment group.
+The treatment group receives the treatment—tutoring in this example, though it could be a medication or type of therapy.
+The control group doesn’t receive the treatment, which gives you a baseline for measuring the treatment’s effectiveness.

 What is a confounding variable?

-If students achieved higher math scores after tutoring, you could argue that the involved parents played a role rather than the tutoring program.
+If students achieved higher math scores after tutoring, you could argue the involved parents played a role rather than the tutoring program.

 Why do confounding variables matter?